 - Accelerated conversion to natural gas as a transportation fuel for commercial fleets (and passenger vehicles to a far lower degree)

-The EIA data above depicts how swiftly these technologies are evolving and effecting global oil and gas reserve calculations.
+The EIA data above depicts how swiftly these technologies are evolving and affecting global oil and gas reserve calculations.

-Hydraulic fracturing has not been without its controversy in the political and environmental arenas.
-The process is very water intensive and fracking a single well can take up to 5 million gallons of water.
+Hydraulic fracturing has not been without controversy in the political and environmental arenas.
+The process is very water-intensive and fracking a single well can take up to 5 million gallons of water.

-These concerns have led to an uneven use of this technology from state-to-state and country-to-country as politicians weigh conflicting constituencies.
+These concerns have led to uneven use of this technology from state to state and country to country as politicians weigh conflicting constituencies.
 These shifting dynamics are still being assessed in the global marketplace.

 Summary of the History of Oil

 With the technological breakthroughs of the 20th century, oil emerged as the preferred energy source.